-- 1. Make sure the project includes a mosaic and the orthos used to generate this mosaic. - U'O 2.
+- 1. Make sure the project includes a mosaic and the orthos used to generate this mosaic. - 2.
 Select "Mosaic Editing..." in the "Processes" menu.
 The mosaic and the corresponding blocks will then appear in the main window.

 Upon entering mosaic editing mode, users are presented with a view of the entire mosaic and a block overlay.
-The block overlay reveals how the mosaic is split up.
-This view enables users to apply global operations to the entire mosaic area including exporting seamlines, exporting the mosaic and manually adjusting the colors.
+The block overlay reveals how the mosaic is divided.
+This view enables users to apply global operations to the entire mosaic area, including exporting seamlines, exporting the mosaic, and manually adjusting colors.

 Users can also edit the auto-generated seamlines by selecting which block(s) to work on.
 Blocks are selected by clicking on them.
 While each mosaic block can be edited by a single user, different mosaic blocks can be edited simultaneously by multiple users.
-In order to provide multiple users seamline editing capability, Correlator3DTM provides an automatic locking system.
+To facilitate multiple users' seamline editing capability, Correlator3DTM provides an automatic locking system.
 Blocks already in use cannot be selected and will be shaded in red to indicate they are locked by another user.
-Otherwise, if no blocks are in use, then they will all be shaded in green to indicate they are available.
+If no blocks are in use, they will all be shaded in green to indicate they are available.